ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 ### Previewable media

-If, for instance, the URL to embed is `https://www.youtube.com/watch?v=H08tGjXNHO4`, the feature is able to predict that it needs to produce the following HTML to show this YouTube video:
+If, for instance, the URL to embed is `https://www.youtube.com/watch?v=H08tGjXNHO4`, the feature can predict that it needs to produce the following HTML to show this YouTube video:

 ```html
 <div style="position: relative; padding-bottom: 100%; height: 0; padding-bottom: 56.2493%;">